 Recommendation 1: By November 30, 2017, the Napa County Board of Supervisors form a multidisciplinary task force that includes traffic, economic, employment, and housing experts to make recommendations for comprehensive planning, innovative solutions to traffic congestions and funding sources.

 Response, Board of Supervisors: The Board of Supervisors disagrees with this recommendation.
 As mentioned earlier, the Board of Supervisors represents one of six jurisdictions in the joint power authority.
-In fact, NVTA does have a Technical Advisory Committee, consisting of expert representatives from each jurisdiction that makes recommendations to the Board of Directors of NVTA.
-The creation of a task force, even if the Board of Supervisors had that authority, would be duplicative and unnecessary.
+NVTA already has a Technical Advisory Committee, consisting of expert representatives from each jurisdiction that makes recommendations to the Board of Directors of NVTA.
+The creation of a task force - even if the Board of Supervisors had the authority to create one, would be duplicative and unnecessary.

 Recommendation 2: The NVTA Board set clear expectations, determine goals, and timelines to establish quantifiable traffic congestion performance targets with measurable results and annual progress reports to the public, starting in January 2018.

 Response, Board of Supervisors: The Board of Supervisors, as one member of the NVTA Board, agrees with this recommendation.
-As mentioned in the NVTA response, the Board of Directors has agreed to work with NVTA staff and the Technical Advisory Committee implement this recommendation as part of the next countywide transportation plan which is scheduled for adoption in 2020.
+As mentioned in the NVTA response, the Board of Directors has agreed to work with NVTA staff and the Technical Advisory Committee to implement this recommendation as part of the next countywide transportation plan, which is scheduled for adoption in 2020.

 Recommendation 3: The NVTA seek new, dependable sources of funding ideas specifically for traffic congestion improvement actions by July 2018.

 Response, Board of Supervisors: The Board of Supervisors as one member of the Board of Directors of NVTA agrees with this recommendation.
 NVTA has implemented this recommendation and aggressively seeks new funding opportunities.
-NVTA will act quickly to submit grants on competitive funding programs such as those programs offered under Senate Bill 1, which will provide approximately $1 billion annually for transportation infrastructure improvements.
+NVTA will act quickly to submit grants on competitive funding programs such as those programs offered under Senate Bill 1, which will provide approximately $1 billion annually statewide for transportation infrastructure improvements.

 Recommendation 6: By January 2018, the NVTA have a plan to promote Napa County as an ideal test market for companies investing in transportation technology and market research and development.

 Response, Board of Supervisors: The Board of Supervisors as one member of NVTA disagrees with this recommendation.
 As mentioned by NVTA in the response provided on July 19, 2017, it is neither warranted nor reasonable for NVTA to expend its limited resources on research or the development of new technologies.
-The Board of Supervisors as one member of the NVTA Board does encourage staff to partner with other agencies and private sector firms, provided NVTA identifies grant resources for this purpose.
+The Board of Supervisors as one member of NVTA does encourage NVTA staff to partner with other agencies and private sector firms, provided NVTA identifies grant resources for this purpose.